wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 #### Indexed memory

-This format of mov has not been shown previously as we have mainly been working with registers and pointers to strings.
+The format of `mov` shown above has not been shown previously as we have mainly been working with registers and pointers to count strings.
 This format of `mov` with brackets around the second operand allows us to move the value of a register into an indexed memory location.
 This allows us to reference a greater number of memory locations than we could otherwise with a single register.

 The parenthesis around the second opcode tells the cpu to move the first opcode `ecx` into the memory address pointed to by the indexed location.
 The indexing between the brackets has the following form: